Please explore my website. Here you can learn about my books, school author visits, and even how to become a better writer!

-Growing up in rural western New York, I had two strong interests: reading, and learning about nature.
-I was one of those "bookworm" kids, not good at sports.
+When I was a kid, growing up in farm country, I had two strong interests: reading, and having adventures in nature.
 I loved to explore outdoors, roaming woods and fields, investigating ponds.
 I never dreamed that a person could have a career that called for lots of reading, and learning about wild animals.
-And if you asked me--in elementary school, or high school, or even after college--if I would ever write a book, my answer would have been a loud, clear "No!"
-(If you are curious about how I became an author, or how a person can take steps toward that goal, see BECOMING AN AUTHOR below.)

-I hope you enjoy exploring here, and using the links to find more information about my books, school visits, and writing life.
+I hope you enjoy exploring here, and have fun learning about my books, school visits, writing life, and more!

 Click on the titles to the left to read stories and details about the creation of each book